Valian/django-dynamic-models-presentation/README.md

-# Python business logic presentation
+# Django dynamic models presentation

-This repository contains a presentation presented on Mindspace Developers Meetup
+This repository contains a presentation presented on PyConPL 2019 conference.

 ## Usage